mgoltzsche/beets-ytimport/README.md

   max_length_nochapter: 900 # 15m; max track length when no chapters defined
   split_tracks: true
   group_albums: true
+  quiet_fallback: skip # optional; alternatively, to import as is, set 'asis'.
 ```

 For more information, see [CLI](#cli).